Dora the Explorer (TV series): Franchise

+Animated successor series

+Spin-off

+Created and executive produced by Chris Gifford and Valerie Walsh Valdes, Go, Diego Go!, is a spin-off of the original series and follows Dora's cousin Diego, an eight-year-old boy whose adventures frequently involve rescuing animals and protecting their environment.
+The series aired for five seasons consisting of 80 episodes and ran from September 2005 until September 2011.

 Sequel

-In 2013, Nickelodeon announced a development of a sequel to Dora the Explorer titled Dora and Friends: Into the City! and would star Dora as a 10-year-old who goes on city adventures with the Explorer Girls and is accompanied by a male friend named Pablo.
+In 2013, Nickelodeon announced a development of a sequel to Dora the Explorer titled Dora and Friends: Into the City! and would star Dora as a 10-year-old who goes on city adventures with the Explorer Girls (a group introduced in 2009 consisting of Naiya, Kate, Emma, and Alana) and is accompanied by a male friend named Pablo.
 The series ran for two seasons and 40 episodes on Nickelodeon from August 8, 2014, to February 5, 2017.

+Reboot

+In February 2022, an animated reboot series was announced.
+A promotional short film, Dora and the Fantastical Creatures, debuted in theaters before PAW Patrol: The Mighty Movie.
+The first trailer for the CG-animated series Dora was released in February 2024, and the series became available to stream on April 12, 2024.

 Live-action film adaptation

 On October 23, 2017, Paramount Pictures and Nickelodeon Movies announced a development of live-action film adaptation of the franchise at sister studio Paramount Players titled Dora and the Lost City of Gold for a scheduled summer 2019 release.
 It was filmed in Gold Coast, Queensland, Australia at Village Roadshow Studios and directed by James Bobin from a screenplay by Nicholas Stoller and Kristin Burr as producer.
 The film was expected to follow the title character as a teenager unlike the TV series with the inclusion of her cousin Diego.
 On May 2, 2018, Isabela Moner was announced to portray the titular character.
 The film was released in theaters/cinemas in the U.S. and Canada on August 9, 2019.